-In both cases, the only transmission is a 7-speed dual clutch unit.
+In both cases, the only transmission is a 7-speed dual-clutch unit.
 Sorry, manual fans.
 Both variants can also be ordered in a choice of convertible coupe or Sypder body models.

 The 2023 model year also sees the R8 V10 Performance RWD receive two new packages available.
-One is the sport exhaust package which adds a new exhaust system with driver-adjustable modes and dark tips.
+One is the sports exhaust package which adds a new exhaust system with driver-adjustable modes and dark tips.
 The second package is the Dynamic package.

 2023 Audi R8 Hybrid Electric